Union Platform Overview

 updateClientAttributeListener);

-Finally, this code handles the “USERNAME” attribute change:
+Finally, this code handles the "AGE" attribute change:

 Try Union!

-Union’s core concepts are pretty straightforward.
+Well, those are the basics.
+What's next?
 The best way to continue learning is to start making your own multiuser applications.
-There’s already a free Union server for you to play with at tryunion.com.
+There's already a free Union server for you to play with at tryunion.com.
 If you know ActionScript 3.0, you can go build Your First Union Application right now.
-Happy coding!